 Education and children’s rights

-Under Article 43 of the Constitution, “[p]ublic education shall not be linked to a religious belief” and the state “may not programme education and culture in accordance with any philosophical, aesthetic, political, ideological or religious directives.”
+Under Article 43 of the Constitution, “[p]ublic education shall not be linked to a religious belief” and the State “may not programme education and culture in accordance with any philosophical, aesthetic, political, ideological or religious directives.”
+These principles are reiterated in the Basic Law on Education (as amended).

-All schools, both public and private, are required to accommodate the religious practices of students, including rescheduling tests if necessary (whether this extends to secular holidays or any non-religious practices is unclear).
+Under Article 14 of the Law on Religious Freedom, all schools, both public and private, are required to accommodate the religious practices of students, including rescheduling tests if necessary.

 Female genital mutilation